dat-adi/eisen-tickets/README.md

 If you feel like there could be an improvement or a bug fix, that can be placed for the current status of the repository, feel free to browse through the [CONTRIBUTING.md](https://github.com/dat-adi/eisen-tickets/blob/master/CONTRIBUTING.md) in order to realise how to proceed with your contribution.

+Consider looking into the [Wiki](https://github.com/dat-adi/eisen-tickets/wiki) for Eisen's Tickets as well.
+It is updated from time to time, and explains the working of Eisen's Tickets and the components it uses.

 ---
 <p align="right"><i>dat-adi</i></p>